senimanjs/seniman/README.md

 ![Seniman Architecture](images/architecture.png)

-On the server-side, Seniman includes a custom runtime to build and maintain your UI's component tree, track state changes across components, and manage connections to concurrently-connected browser windows.
+On the server-side, Seniman includes a custom runtime to build and maintain your UI component tree, track state changes across components, and manage connections to concurrently-connected browser windows.
 The server-side runtime is also responsible for generating UI update commands to make sure the browser is able to render the latest UI state.
+Event system is also implemented on the server-side -- allowing your server-side code to respond to events triggered by the client.

-In order to achieve network efficiency, Seniman sends its update commands over a custom binary protocol over WebSocket, which are then interpreted into actual DOM operations by a ~2kb browser runtime.
+In order to achieve network efficiency, Seniman server communicates to the client using a custom binary protocol over WebSocket, which are then interpreted into actual DOM operations by a ~2kb browser runtime.
 The result is a low-latency, fast-loading, remotely-driven user interface that feels local over a normal 4G connection.

 ## Installation